a-karma/Bogor_Workshop/DAY_3/Session3.md

 You will now be in your home directory in the server.

 In the screenshot you can see:
-- If you list the files (`ls`) you should see the files in your home directory
+- the command `ls` should list the files in your home directory
 - If you add an `l` infront, so `lls` you should see the file structure for your local computer
 - `pwd` shows the working directory in the server
 - while `lpwd` shows the working directory on your local computer

 ![SFTP_connection](../IM/SFTP_connection.png)

-We need to download your output files:
+We need to download the output files from the previous analyses:

 - From the PCA = `.evec` and `.eval`
 - From the ADMIXTURE = all the `.Q` files and `cv_errors.txt`